 - Ensure that users/printers have not been deleted at some point in the past (see above)

 - Ensure that there was activity in the date range that you’ve selected, for the user/printer/account that you’re reporting on

-If you’re still seeing issues, then you can always email us at email@example.com .
+If you’re still seeing issues, then you can always chat with us over at support.papercut.com .
 We’ll be forever grateful if you also include a description of the issue that you’re seeing, with as much ‘supporting information’ about the issue as possible.
 E.g. if you’re seeing issues with a particular printer summary report, as well as sending that report, can you also send the printer logs report for that same printer, with the exact same date range?
 If you’re seeing issues with a particular user appearing in a report, can you send the reports, as well as a screenshot of the User details page, showing the creation date?

 9. I want to start ‘fresh’.
 Can I reset all the statistics and history?